- Benefits of Certification

 - Certification Process

-NSF is accredited to certify to GLOBALG.A.P, a food safety certification program for agriculture and aquaculture producers.
+NSF Food Safety Certification, LLC is accredited to certify to GLOBALG.A.P, a food safety certification program for agriculture and aquaculture producers.
 Formerly known as EurepGAP, GLOBALG.A.P. is a private sector body that sets voluntary standards for the certification of agricultural products around the globe.

 Based on Good Agricultural Practices, the GLOBALG.A.P. food safety standard encompasses all process activities on the farm and is a business-to-business certification.
 The GLOBALG.A.P. standard covers 80 countries and is based on review of on-farm compliance against three main scopes: crops, livestock and aquaculture.
-NSF Agriculture, a leader in food safety for the produce sector, can provide GLOBALG.A.P. certification in many of the sub-scopes.
-For more information visit NSF Agriculture.
+We can provide GLOBALG.A.P. certification in many of the sub-scopes.
+For more information, visit our Agriculture Certification page.

 Benefits of Certification